KhenAharon/Unsupervised-Topic-Modeling-Natural-Language-Processing/readme.md

 # Unsupervised Topic Modeling

-Given texts or emails, the tool yields you their topics!
-The tool is web based, easy to understand and operate.
+Giving a corpus (e.g. texts or emails), the tool output their topics using an unsupervised learning.
+The tool is used at Bar Ilan University Data Center.
+The tool is web based, easy to understand and operate, with intuitive GUI.

 ## Prerequisites